elizagamedev/anki-hanziweb/config.md

 ### `search_query`
 Only notes will be considered which match this search query.
 If empty, this includes the entire database.
-You could use this to limit Hanzi Web’s operation to specific decks, note types, tags, or other creative use-cases.
+You could use this to limit Hanzi Web's operation to specific decks, note types, tags, or other creative use-cases.
 See the [Anki manual on Searching](https://docs.ankiweb.net/searching.html#tags-decks-cards-and-notes).